How to build a brand that stands out?

 The second thing a villain can do is encourage action.
 Ever experienced health symptoms without knowing the cause?
 It's frustrating not being able to pinpoint the problem.
 You'll feel like any solutions are a stab in the dark.

-When we invite our customers to become the hero in our brand story, they might only know the symptoms of their problem too.
+When we invite our customers to become the heroes in our brand story, they might only know the symptoms of their problem, too.
 We need to identify what's getting in the way of their success – their villain.
 Once we name the villain, they can get the clarity and motivation to take action against them.
 And conquer that villain - Yaaaaarrr!

 Who is your brand's villain?